 The ratios are based on weight.

-1:1 ratio – this is one part chocolate to one part cream.
+This is one part chocolate to one part cream.
 So, 4 ounces of chocolate to 4 ounces of heavy cream.
-This ganache is perfect for filling a layer cake or using in a frosting.
+This ganache is perfect for filling a layer cake or using as a frosting.

 It's important to use each chocolate ganache when it's at the right temperature.
 This will vary depending on what you are making.